 Anime and Manga

-- Oliver Queen was that to Lian Harper, daughter of his protegé Roy Harper, in the pre-New 52 continuity of the DC Universe.
+- In Green Arrow, Oliver Queen was that to Lian Harper, daughter of his protegé Roy Harper, in the pre-New 52 continuity of the DC Universe.

 - In The Beano's (unrelated) Dennis the Menace (UK) strip Dennis's Grandma is the only adult who Dennis respects rather than his parents and is his best adult friend.
 An episode of the animated series even revealed she's something of a Generation Xerox to him.